JulianLozanoG/lean-tech-challenge/README.md

 # lean-tech-challenge
-Technical challenge for apply to Java Senior Developer.
+Technical challenge for apply to Java Senior Developer position in LeanTech.